rexsys/TradingBSCETH/README.md

 10. install -U web3
 11. Clone the repo using git
 12. Clone git clone https://github.com/rexsys/BSCtradingbot.git
+13. Alternatively Install dependency using python3 python3-pip
+cd snipingbot
+pip install requirements.txt
-13. For any help please add in to our https://t.me/BSCtradingbot group
+14. For any help please add in to our https://t.me/BSCtradingbot group

+Configuration Settings:
+Kindly Fill the configure.json file according to your settings:
+walletPrivateKey: Private Key for account you want to use
+exchangeRouterAddress: Pancake Router Address
+exchangeFactoryAddress: Pancake Factory Address
+bscNodeWebsocket: Your websocket address to node
+Api_id: Telegram id
+Api_hash: Telegram hash/secret
+stopLossMultiplier: if price fall by this factor, token will be sold
+autoSellMultiplier: if price increases by this factor, token will sold
+autoSellTokenPercentage: if prices increases by autosellmultiplier, this percentage of tokenwill be sold
+snipeAmount: Amount of BNB will to buy token